Accepting and declining Awards

 Unless advised otherwise, you have four weeks from the date on the offer letter to accept your award.
 If you have completed the process to accept your award and have not been paid within a month, contact the Scholarships Office.

-There are three steps to accepting your scholarship.
-Before you begin, make sure you compile the documents requested by the Dean in your scholarship offer letter.
+There are three steps to accepting your award.
+Before you begin, make sure you compile the documents requested by the Dean in your award offer letter.

 Step one: payment information